 Establish a point of contact to respond to all inquiries about the brand application and establish a quality control system to maintain your brand’s integrity.

 Even though brand identity is a straightforward notion, it’s not always simple to establish.
-A successful brand can, frequently with few words, communicate brand personality, inspire trust, and promote consumer behavior.
+A successful brand can communicate brand personality, inspire trust, and promote consumer behavior.